 Create a Rust project

-As smart contracts are Rust library crates, we will start with creating one:
+Smart contracts are Rust library crates.
+We will start with creating one:

 $ cargo new --lib ./contract